The minimum (I think) you should know about documentary films2014 Apr 28

-Representing Reality: Key ideas in documentary theory and practice28 Apr 2014
+Representing Reality: Key ideas in documentary theory and practice

 There are different styles and approaches on how to make a documentary.
-This section aims to address questions that are often reaised a round supposed objectivity or subjectivity of the medium and it’s limitations for knowledge discovery and knowledge sharing, and proposes to provide some different perspective to examine the problem from.
+This post aims to address questions that are often raised a round supposed objectivity or subjectivity of the medium and it's limitations for knowledge discovery and knowledge sharing, and proposes to provide some different perspective to examine the problem from.

 What follows is the bare minimum (I think) you need to know about documentary films history and theory, if you work with audio/visual medium.
 I draw and expand on an essay I wrote during my MA in doc films a while back.

 I might be over simplifying here, but I think there are three main concepts that are worth knowing about when it comes to documentary films history and theory, especially if you are working in documentary or factual production, or even in some other form of story telling for that matter.

 One is the American concept of Direct Cinema (equivalent to free cinema in the UK), Second one is the French idea of Cinema Verite, and last but not least Verner Herzog's concept of Aesthetic truth.

 But rather then dive straight into the key historic moments, it might be worth whatching Capturing reality from NFBC beforehand to get a bit of context, here's the trailer, that lays out some of the key issues a round documentary films, with interview with established documentary film-makers.

 Before we dive into it, it's worth considering that it's in infancies, documentaries, started as slide-shows of travel expeditions, lectures, travelogues, where the explore would narrate over his slide show in front of a live audience.
 Crafting it into a compelling story as much as possible.

 Magic lanterns where used as projectors to entrain audiences.